lilyosah/tech-knowledgebase/Software-Engineering/Testing.md

 ==Verification:== making sure the thing works correctly ==Validation:== making sure you built the right thing ==Coverage:== the % of code paths that are tested.
 There are different definitions of coverage and it's impossible by most standards to meet 100% of test coverage
-- There are multiple levels of coverage that can be obtained (C0 most common, statement coverage.
-Is every statement of the code executed once by the test suite?)
 - Does not imply that all code has really been tested, ex: short circuiting and expressions, may never evaluate the second half

 ## Types of tests